Let's then finish the unit tests section by creating tests for the controller.

 But the same error will occur, as the original service is included in the module.
 Therefore, it will attempt to find the Repository inside the module and will fail.
 We don't want the actual service here, much less the actual Repository.
 Only the unit that we are testing should be the focus of the test, everything else should be mocked.
 Let's then fix this.

 The MockClass type will be a bit similar to MockRepository, but with a difference.
-Here, we should use a type parameter to indicate what will be mocked.
-To enforce that it should be a class, we can make the type parameter extend from the Type interface, which represents a generic constructor.
-There is just something we should be aware of: this type parameter will not accept the class itself, but the typeof the class.
-Due to this, we should give to MockProxy not the type argument itself, but a type representing an instance of this type by using InstanceType.
+Here, we should use a type parameter to indicate that a class will be mocked.
+To enforce that, we can make it extend from the Type interface, which represents a generic constructor.
+There is just something we should be aware of: this type parameter will not accept the class itself, but the typeof the class, which represents its constructor.
+Due to this, we should give to MockProxy not the type argument itself, as it represents the constructor, but the type of its instance, by using InstanceType.
+To enforce a class, unfortunately this juggling is necessary.
 We then get the following:

 Back in the file users.controller.spec, we can